A Scalable Multi-Task Model for Virtual Sensors: Experiments

 \section{Experiments}

-We systematically train and evaluate our foundation model on \num{16} virtual sensor tasks and \num{2} datasets, demonstrating performance and efficiency gains of our unified architecture.
+We systematically train and evaluate our unified model on \num{16} virtual sensor tasks and \num{4} datasets, demonstrating performance and efficiency gains of our scalable architecture.
 In \cref{appendix:experiments}, we provide further experimental details.

-\textbf{Datasets} For our experiments, we utilize Traffic as a standard time series forecasting dataset and a CAN bus vehicle dataset for application-specific evaluation.
-Traffic consists of \num{862} identical sensors measuring the hourly road occupancy in the San Francisco Bay Area and contains roughly \num{15}\,M time series samples~\citep{godahewa2021monash}.
-It shares a similar periodic structure among variates as in \cref{fig:dataset_structure}. \\ The CAN bus (controller area network bus) enables communication between electronic control units in vehicles \citep{ISO11898}.
-To evaluate our architecture in a realistic deployment setting, we use a large-scale proprietary CAN bus dataset with \num{1713} variates including continuous sensor measurements, categorical states, and event-based signals.
-It features substantially more complex signal interactions than the Traffic dataset, e.g., the categorical driving mode (eco, sport, comfort, ...) influences pedal curves, stability, power delivery, efficiency, and generally driving behavior.
+\textbf{Datasets} For our experiments, we utilize Traffic, Electricity, and Solar as standard time series forecasting datasets and a CAN bus vehicle dataset for application-specific evaluation.
+Traffic measures the hourly road occupancy at \num{862} locations in the San Francisco Bay area \citep{godahewa2021monash}.
+Electricity records the energy demand of \num{321} households every hour \citep{godahewa2021monash}.
+Solar measures power generation of \num{137} photovoltaic plants in \num{10} minute intervals \citep{godahewa2021monash}. \\ The CAN bus (controller area network bus) enables communication between electronic control units in vehicles \citep{ISO11898}.
+To evaluate our architecture in a realistic deployment setting, we use a large-scale CAN bus dataset with \num{1713} variates including continuous sensor measurements, categorical states, and event-based signals.
+It features substantially more complex signal interactions compared to the standard time series datasets, e.g., the categorical driving mode \mbox{(eco, sport, comfort, ...)} influences pedal curves, stability, power delivery, efficiency, and generally driving behavior.
 Our CAN bus dataset is recorded with an Audi e-tron electric vehicle covering \num{287} hours of driving and over \SI{17500}{\kilo\meter} on German roads.
-It is synchronized to \SI{100}{\milli\second} granularity and is substantially larger than Traffic with approximately \num{18}\,B time series samples.
+It is synchronized to \SI{100}{\milli\second} granularity and over \SI{1000}{\times} larger than the other datasets with approximately \num{18}\,B time series samples.

-\textbf{Virtual sensors} For the Traffic dataset, we randomly select our set $\mathcal{Z^\prime}$ of $N=16$ virtual sensors, as all variates present the same quantity, measured at different locations.
+\textbf{Virtual sensors} For the Traffic, Electricity, and Solar datasets, we randomly select our set $\mathcal{Z^\prime}$ of $N=16$ virtual sensors, as all variates present the same quantity, measured at different locations.
 In the CAN bus dataset, every signal has a distinct purpose.
 Here, we hand-pick $N=16$ virtual sensors with clear intuitive interpretations, including electrical powertrain voltages, currents, and temperatures, coolant intake and outflow temperatures and flow-rates, torques and velocities.